 Tod Davies, editorial director and publisher, has worked as a screenwriter, film and television producer, social activist, radio show host, actor, and amateur cook.
-She now lives in the mountains of Oregon, and the foothills of Boulder, with her two carnivorous dogs as well as the Beloved Vegetarian Husband.
+She now lives in the mountains of Oregon with her two carnivorous dogs as well as the Beloved Vegetarian Husband.
 She passionately believes that culture is formed at the story level, and that many of the most ignored stories tell us the most about ourselves. . .and can help us change our world.
 Which world definitely needs some change right now.

 Mike Madrid, popular culture editor and EAP art director, is a San Francisco based refugee from the world of advertising.
 His personal goal is to take all of the trivial information that he has collected in his brain for the last 40+ years and produce something that will inform and entertain the other citizens of planet Earth.
 He never leaves the house without a handkerchief, appreciates a good margarita, and dreams of a world free of Julia Roberts movies.
 Like Joan Jett, he loves rock n’ roll.